-Whether you’re a hardcore or a weekend athlete injuries may occur.
+Whether you’re a hardcore or a weekend athlete, injuries may occur.
 And if you do, you could take a hard time deciding if your injury or pain should be seen by a sports medicine specialist or not.
-Although there are no clear rules to tell you whether a doctor needs to look at your injury, you can use these guidelines for deciding when it’s time to receive medical assistance.
+Although there are no clear rules to tell you whether a doctor needs to look at your injury, you can use these guidelines to decide when it’s time to receive medical assistance.

 Regular Wear and Tears

 Suppose you have pain in your ankle every time you play basketball.
 The pain has become a regular part of your practice.
-In fact, during and immediately after you play the only time you experience this.
+In fact, during and immediately after you play, is the only time you experience this.

 After the Injury